gitgitgogogo/CF_firmware_pathfollowing/README.md

 After you make the 'bin', you can download the file using "crazyflie client".

-The Crazyflie PYthon client can be downloaded from the below.
+The Crazyflie Python client can be downloaded from the below.
 (https://www.bitcraze.io/download/)

 ### config.mk